omareldahshoury/Object-Detection-YOLOv3/README.md

 ```

 - run follow command to show the demo.
 The result can be found in `images\res\` floder.
+- Add a video to the "videos\test\" folder and the result video could be found in "videos\res\"
 ```
 python demo.py
 ```